Midwest Miniatures Museum – Hickory Corners, Michigan - Atlas Obscura

 A quaint miniatures museum that turns its focus towards the lives of Americans in a simpler time.

-Update as of June 2021: The Hickory Corners location has closed, and a re-opening will occur in Grand Haven, Michigan.
+Update as of November 2021: The museum has re-opened at the new location in Grand Haven, Michigan.

 The simple lives of down-to-earth midwesterners have been made bite-size in the shrunken worlds on display at the Midwest Miniatures Museum.